-7 Day Basket is a recipe book that might just be a life saver for many busy families.
+7 Day Basket is a recipe book, written by Ian Haste, that might just be a life saver for many busy families.

 I have always said that I don’t have a problem with cooking every night, I have a problem with the planning of a week’s meals and the buying of the ingredients.
 I sit down to menu plan, often with a ton of books or my online Thermomix recipe platform and my mind goes blank.
 Trying to come up with interesting, varied and healthy recipes for a week takes me forever.
 And if I don’t do that I end up shopping for a single day’s dinner and spending £30 a time.

 What is the 7 day basket recipe book?

 Step forward then Ian Haste and his brand new 7 day basket recipe book.
 The concept is genius.
 There are 70 recipes split into ten different baskets, each one with a menu plan for the seven meals and an easy to copy shopping list that when bought will fit in one supermarket basket.
 The recipes don’t need a million ingredients but feature fresh and healthy foods alongside some store cupboard essentials.